Our Team - Board of Directors

 Apryl Buchholz, Member at Large

-She is married to Mark, an Air Force Veteran and, the Chairman and Co-founder of Honoring Heroes.
-From combining forces, they are thankful to have four wonderful children, seven awesome grandchildren, one handsome dog, and three cats with special personalities.
+Apryl was born in Salem, Oregon, later raised and educated in Washington, and eventually returned to Salem before joining the National Guard.
+She is married to Mark, an Air Force Veteran and the Chairman and Co-founder of Honoring Heroes.
+Together, they are grateful for their blended family of four wonderful children, seven grandchildren, one great-grandson, 2 dogs, and 7 cats with very distinct personalities.

 Darrin has lived in Michigan, Florida and Oregon.
 He joined the Marines after high school, going to Boot Camp and MCT in sunny California.
 He then went to Armorer training in Maryland before getting stationed at Camp LeJeune.
 After only a month there, he was deployed for Operation Desert Shield and Desert Storm as the Battalion Armorer supplying the forward deployments with their armaments.